Torino to Paris - AllTrails Expedition (TourzPlus)

 HighlightsCycling through the French and Italian Alps, celebration of Bastille Day in France, vineyards, chateaus, arrival in Paris 1 day prior to the Tour de FranceKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

-IncludesUse of a quality 27 - 30 speed bicycle; 13 days, 12 nights in comfortable 3 and 4 star hotels and country estates; 12 breakfasts, 7 dinners, 2 afternoon happy hours with complimentary snacks, wine/juice/water, 1 celebratory lunch/snack at Eifel Tower, van
+Includes13 days, 12 nights in comfortable 3 and 4 star hotels and country estates; 12 breakfasts, 7 dinners, 2 afternoon happy hours with complimentary snacks, wine/juice, 1 celebratory snack at the Eifel Tower, van support